 - Permanent salaries within power are higher than other energy sectors.
-A HSE Manager in power is paid a global average of \$61,234 compared to renewables at \$57,353 and oil and gas at \$60,264. - More than two thirds of employees expect salaries to increase over the next 12 months; however, only 54% of hiring managers expect an increase. - In North America, the salary range is higher than in Europe with commercial and business development managers enjoying the best earnings. - Africa has the lowest average contract rate salary range.
+A HSE Manager in power is paid a global average of \$61,234 compared to renewables at \$57,353 and nuclear at \$57,717. - More than two thirds of employees expect salaries to increase over the next 12 months; however, only 54% of hiring managers expect an increase. - In North America, the salary range is higher than in Europe with commercial and business development managers enjoying the best earnings. - Africa has the lowest average contract rate salary range.